QuiteAFancyEmerald/Holy-Unblocker/README.md

 npm restart
 ```

+### It is highly recommended you switch branches via your IDE to a stable released branch.
+Often the master branch contains unstable or WIP changes.

+#### Example v6.x instead of master

 The default place for the proxy when its started is `http://localhost:8080`, but you can change it if needed in `/src/config.json`.

 This website is hosted locally with Ultraviolet and Rammerhead built-in.